g3n1k/number-dot/README.md

 number_dot
 ==========

-make easy read number in input text box
+jquery plugin to make easy read number in input text

-more hard to read 70000000 than this 70.000.000
+is more hard to read 70000000 than 70.000.000

+so lets make it simple

+how to ? download and run demo page